 If Content Marketing is hot right now, Content Upgrades are even hotter.
 They focus on promoting extra value for your readers.

 Except, most of the time, they do the opposite.

 But here’s a bold suggestion.
 What if we left ‘hot’ behind, and went for a way cooler (literally) idea?

 Enter: Iceberg Upgrades.

 1. What most content upgrades do

-Most content upgrades takes the opposite form of an iceberg.
+Most content upgrades take the opposite form of an iceberg.

 You know icebergs, right?
-Tiny bit of ice poking out of the sea, with the rest underwater?
+A tiny bit of ice poking out of the sea, with the rest underwater?